-So you’re thinking about applying to be a Marketing Coordinator.
+So you’re thinking about applying to be a Digital Marketing Coordinator.
 It’s the gig I started out at, and I’m involved in bringing in new Marketing Coordinators too.
 So it’s safe to say that I know a lot about how to get the job.
 And I’m going to tell you everything.

 Make Sure You Actually Want to Work Here

 We’re a pretty unique bunch of people working in a busy yet thrilling industry.
 Read up on working at an agency.
 Then throw most of it out of your brain and read what we say and do about it.